M.A. Jewish Civilizations 100%

 Application necessary: Yes

-Application Deadline for Heidelberg: 15th January each year to matriculate for the following summer semester
+Application Deadline for Heidelberg: 1st of June each year to enroll for the following summer semester

-Program Start Term in Stockholm: winter semester (August-April)
+Program Start Term in Stockholm: Winter semester (August-March)

-Program Start Term in Heidelberg: summer semester (April)
+Program Start Term in Heidelberg: Summer semester (from April)

 Duration of Program: 4 semesters